En Kaadhali Scene Podura

 En Kaadhali Scene Podura is a 2019 Indian Tamil-language romantic comedy film directed by Ram Sevaa.
 It stars Mahesh and Shalu Chourasiya alongside an ensemble cast.
 Featuring music composed by Amresh Ganesh, the film began and ended production in 2018 and was released on 13 September 2019.

 Production

 The film featuring Mahesh and debutant Shalu Chourasiya was shot in early 2018, with director Ram Sevaa making his second film after the unreleased Tea Kadai Bench.
 The director based the story of the film on a real life incident that he had witnessed in the 1990s, and completed the shoot of the film within 23 days.
-The film's music is composed by Amresh Ganesh, and prior to release, Mahesh highlighted it as a major selling point of the film.

 Soundtrack

 The soundtrack was composed by Amresh Ganesh.
+Prior to the film's release, Mahesh highlighted the music as a major selling point of the film.